2015 Saskatchewan Roughriders season

-The 2015 Saskatchewan Roughriders season was the 58th season for the team in the Canadian Football League.
+The 2015 Saskatchewan Roughriders season was the 58th season for the team in the Canadian Football League (CFL).
 The Roughriders finished with a 3–15 record and failed to qualify for the playoffs.
 For the third consecutive season, the club held their training camp at Griffiths Stadium in Saskatoon with the main camp beginning on May 31.
 On 30 August 2015, with their ninth straight loss and a record of 0 wins and 9 losses, the Roughriders achieved the third-worst start to a season in club history.
 On October 9, 2015, following a loss to the Hamilton Tiger-Cats, the Roughriders were officially eliminated from post-season contention.

 Offseason

 CFL draft

 The 2015 CFL draft took place on May 12, 2015.
 The Roughriders had seven selections in the seven-round draft, including the acquisition of an additional sixth-round pick for Dwight Anderson and the loss of their second-round pick after trading for Cory Watson.